-In what is a fairly aggressive welcome offer, there are a lot of nuances to it, so let’s break it down.
-In total, users can get up to $1500 in matched deposits (three steps), in addition to some bonus money for slots exclusively, up to $1000.
+When it comes to other welcome offers, PokerStars Casino has an aggressive three-step welcome offer so let’s break it down.
+In total, users can get up to $1500 in matched deposits, in addition to some bonus money for slots exclusively, up to $1000.

 Here’s how it works.